John Murray III: Career

 Darwin's On the Origin of Species was published by Murray in 1859.
 An enterprise of a different kind was The Speaker's Commentary (1871–81), prompted by John Evelyn Denison.
+Murray published anonymously in 1877 (2nd edit.
+1878) Scepticism in Geology.
 Murray's Magazine, started in 1887, ran to 1891.
 The firm published numerous illustrated books of travels.

-Later life

 Murray had been well-connected in the literary world since his early days.
+He was a magistrate for Surrey.

+Personal life

+Murray married in 1847 Marion, youngest daughter of Alexander Smith, banker, of Edinburgh, and sister of David Smith, writer to the signet.
+He left two sons, John and Hallam, who ran the family business, and two daughters.

-He was a magistrate for Surrey, a fellow of the Society of Antiquaries of London, and known as a member of the Athenæum Club.
+Murray was a fellow of the Society of Antiquaries of London, and known as a member of the Athenæum Club.
 He died at 50 Albemarle Street on 2 April 1892.
 After a preliminary service in St. James's, Piccadilly, he was buried on 6 April in the parish church at Wimbledon, where he had resided for nearly 50 years.

-Works

-Murray published anonymously in 1877 (2nd edit.
-1878) Scepticism in Geology.

-Family

-Murray married in 1847 Marion, youngest daughter of Alexander Smith, banker, of Edinburgh, and sister of David Smith, writer to the signet.
-He left two sons, John and Hallam, who ran the family business, and two daughters.